PoisotLab/2015_ms_datamining/ms.md

 <!-- DG:  There is no strong conclusion to the paper.
 I think it would be great to revisit the first paragraph in light of this example and discuss the promises of new data-intensive approaches. -->

-# Why not?
+# Conclusion -- why not?

 - need to try
 - fast, and relies on existing "classical" data
 - generate testable predictions
-- can identify gaps in knowledge
+- can identify gaps in knowledge -- missing data!
 - necessary step before real-time predictions @anto14

 **Acknowledgments --** This work was funded in part through a grant from the Canadian Institute of Ecology and Evolution.
 TP was funded by a Starting grant from the Université de Montréal, and a NSERC Discovery Grant.
 DBS acknowledges a Marsden Fund Fast-Start grant (UOC-1101) and Rutherford Discovery Fellowship, both administered by the Royal Society of New Zealand.
+We thank Kévin Cazelles for constructive comments on the manuscript.

 # References